SAFE SCHOOLS ACTION TEAM

 Steve McLaughlan, CYC

 Grade 7 Student Representative

 Grade 8 Student Representative

-St. John Burlington School is committed to providing a safe and healthy school environment for its students and staff.
+St. Nicholas School is committed to providing a safe and healthy school environment for its students and staff.
 There are several policies and protocols in place to ensure your child’s safety and wellness while attending school.
 Please see below to familiarize yourself with our various guidelines and procedures.

 School Security/Visitor Protocol

 All elementary schools in the HCDSB have implemented the front door buzzer and security camera protocol.
 In order to gain entry to the school during the regular school day, we require that visitors and volunteers enter through the front doors of the school by buzzing into the office, whereupon you will be asked your name and reason for your visit.
 Office staff will then activate the door and permit your access.
 We ask that you proceed to the office to sign in and collect a visitor’s badge.

 Please note that signing in does not provide general admission to visit classrooms or other school locations.
 Such permission is obtained through a teacher and/or school administration.

 Volunteers are required to have on file at the school a current Criminal Reference Check with a Vulnerable Sector Screening before they can volunteer at any school.
 If you have a Criminal Reference Check on file, you are required to fill out and sign a Declaration on an annual basis.

 Bright yellow signs in all areas of the school indicate the closest and alternate exits in case of a fire.
 There will be three fire drills held in the fall term and three in the spring term.
 Students will leave the building as instructed following an Emergency Evacuation Plan approved by the Halton Hills Fire Department.
 Your child must wear shoes at all times while in the school so that in the event that the school must be evacuated their feet will be protected.